Dining Chair Foam

 5 Year Guarantee

 Our foam comes with a 5 year guarantee against faults in manufacture.

 Our entire range of foam exceed UK safety and flammability standards.

 Reupholstering Dining Chairs With Foam Seat Pads

 Just because your dining chairs aren’t as comfortable as they once were, it doesn’t mean that they should be heading for the skip.
 Well-made dining chairs can last for a considerable amount of years before needing to be replaced.
 Sometimes, all that really needs to be replaced is the dining chair foam (and covers if they’re looking a bit outdated).
-Why not try reupholstering dining chairs with foam seat pads, before you go looking for a brand new set of chairs?
+Why not try reupholstering your dining chairs with new foam seat pads, before you go looking for a new set of chairs?

 Materials Needed For Reupholstering Dining Chairs